LoanBuilder, a PayPal service business loans review

 - Business Tax ID number

-You may also be required to submit four months of your recent bank statements or additional documents if you are conditionally approved for a loan.
+You may also be required to submit four months of your most recent bank statements or additional documents if you're conditionally approved for a loan.

 What industries does LoanBuilder work with?

 Your business won’t qualify if it falls into one of these industries:

 - Agencies for artists, athletes, entertainers and other public figures